Paradox of Honesty

 Robin:

 Well, it doesn’t—I mean, there are many ways to coordinate.
-It’s one of the ways we coordinate.
+It’s one of the

 Agnes: